Building record 0221200001 - BOARSTALL CHURCHYARD

 Description

-CHURCHYARD CROSS; OCTAGONAL BASE, WITH BROACH STOPS (B6).
+CHURCHYARD CROSS; OCTAGONAL BASE, WITH BROACH STOPS and part of an octagonal shaft, 15th century.
+The upper part and cross are modern (B6).

 Grade II.
 Churchyard cross.
 Medieval base and lower part of shaft, the top totally restored C19.
 Stone.
 Both base and shaft are octagonal with broach stops.
 RCHM I p.57.
 Mon.
 1 (part)(B13).